 Reduce LTL Shipping Costs: 7 Strategies to Implement

 No matter how much you spend on less-than-truckload shipping, you probably feel like you could be spending less.
 And guess what?
 You probably could be.
-In this article, we’ll lay out seven strategies to help you reduce spending on LTL services and run a more cost-effective operation.
+In this article, we’ll lay out seven strategies to help you reduce spending on LTL shipping services and run a more cost-effective operation.

-1) Consolidate with Other Shippers
+1) Consolidate LTL Shipping with Other Shippers

-One surefire way to lower your LTL spend is to avoid LTL altogether.
+One surefire way to lower your LTL shipping spend is to avoid LTL altogether.
 If you regularly ship to large retailers, restaurants, grocery stores or other businesses that receive shipments from multiple vendors in your area, consider consolidating your freight with freight from those other vendors’ into a full truckload shipment.
 You can all split the shipping costs accordingly.
 To find suitable shipping partners, think about working with a 3PL that specializes in freight consolidation, or ask your client to recommend other companies you can work with.
 Going full truckload can help you lower shipping costs, improve delivery speed (FTL is direct), and reduce the carbon impact of your freight.

 2) Ship on Low-Traffic Days

-When demand for LTL services is higher, so are the rates, which is why shipping on low-traffic days can help you save money.
+When demand for LTL shipping services is higher, so are the rates, which is why shipping on low-traffic days can help you save money.
 Explore shipping on Mondays or Fridays as they tend to be lower-traffic days for many carriers.
 If you’re not sure which days are low traffic for your carrier, ask.
 They can tell you which days they run light and point you towards better rates.
 After all, shipping on low-demand days helps your business and the carrier’s.

 3) Minimize Cubic Footprint